minprog/programming-1-hispeed/info/10 Syllabus.md

 Marijn Jansen
 Wietze Slagman

 Have a question?
-Send us a message by using the "Ask" menu, above.
-You can use it from home, or during office hours.
+Send us a message by using the "Ask" menu, above, during office hours.

 ## Expectations